-Pavilions are installed in parks and public spaces to provide shelter and a great gathering area for people.
-In the early evenings, before the parks and public spaces close, there can be a need for lighting at these gatherings.
-Since most pavilions are located in an area with no electric power available, installing solar powered lights on the pavilions can be a great way to provide people the needed lighting while not disturbing the surrounding area trenching in standard electric.
+Pavilions installed in parks and public spaces provide a great place to gather for parties, a place to have a picnic, meet people, or just find some shade and a place to sit and rest.
+In the early evenings, sometimes even before the parks and public spaces close, there can be a need for lighting at the pavilions.
+Since most pavilions are in areas where the traditional grid power is not available, solar-powered lights can fill in that gap and provide a great way to provide the needed lighting.

 Instead of trenching in standard electricity, disturbing surrounding landscapes, and costing lots of additional money for the wire, meter, and installation, solar is a much easier way to provide the power for the lighting.
 The solar pavilion lighting integrates the solar panels on the roof of the structure with the batteries and light fixtures installed underneath the roof of the structure.